cambs-repeaters/cambridgerepeaters.net/_repeaters/gb3px.md

 GB3PX is a 6m FM voice repeater, located near Barkway, just south of Royston.

 It features AllStar internet linking, and will reconnect to GB3PI when idle.

+In February 2024, GB3PX's input frequency changed from 51.280 to 51.780MHz to improve performance.

 [![Coverage map for GB3PX](/assets/coverage/gb3px.jpg)](https://ukrepeater.net/repeatermaps/gb3px.jpg){:class="coverage-map"}